-There are several different versions of the story, and I only want to tell the truth.
+There are several different versions of the story, and I only want to tell the truth about what happened to me in Athens.
 So, before I start, I want to state the facts of what happened:

 - On 1st August 2019, I went to the Acropolis temple with my boyfriend and his sister as we took pictures, I was grabbed by a woman and pushed out of the site.
 I was not once asked to leave or given any warning.

 - There was absolutely nothing wrong with my dress, I was arrested because a false accusation was made against me.

 - I was wrongly accused of a breach of sexual decency due to Karkos Anastasious, making a false statement that I lifted my dress twice.

 - The Acropolis site said they had video evidence of this.
 The surveillance never was presented to the police, me or the court.